jasonbisson/terraform-google-chronicle-security-operations/examples/okta/README.md

 # Create Custom SAML Application for Chronicle Authetication

-To autheticate into Chronicle a custom SAML application will be required to integrate into the Workforce Identity provider.
+To autheticate into Chronicle a SAML application will be required to integrate into the Workforce Identity provider.
 The custom SAML application can be created in any identity provider such as Workspace, Okta, or Azure.
-However, in this example we will use the native Workspace option, but will show required attribues and groups required.
+However, in this example we will use the Okat option, but will show required attribues and groups required.

 1. Login to Okta admin console. https://<Your Okta Instance>>.okta.com/admin/dashboard

 2. Go to Directory -> Groups

-3. Create a Google Group "Chronicle-admins" (Copy and paste name) and add People to the group
+3. Create a Okta Group "Chronicle-admins" (Copy and paste name) and add People to the group

 4. Go to Applications and click on Applications
 <img src="diagram/applications.png" width="300" height="200">